TestQuality Blog

 NoAlertPresentException

 Alert is a type of pop-up, which pops up to provide important information to users.
-In order to work with Alert pop-ups, we have to first switch to Alert and then perform operations on Alert like reading the messages on the Alerts or Accepting the alert by pressing ‘OK’ button on the alert etc. NoAlertPresentException WebDriver Exception occurs, when the driver in the Selenium Program code is unable to find the Alert on the web page to switch. i.e. when the driver is switching to an invalid or non-existing Alert pop-up.
+To work with Alert pop-ups, we have to first switch to Alert and then perform operations on Alert like reading the messages on the Alerts or Accepting the alert by pressing the ‘OK’ button on the alert, etc. NoAlertPresentException WebDriver Exception occurs when the driver in the Selenium Program code is unable to find the Alert on the web page to switch. i.e. when the driver is switching to an invalid or non-existing Alert pop-up.

 Click here to understand NoAlertPresentException in a detailed and practical manner.